XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 4. Derive the master public key pair by adding the intermediate public key to the root public key.
 Similarly, derive the secret key by adding the intermediate secret key to the root secret key.

-    - An ECDSA secret key is just a very large integer, so you can calculate the sum of two secret keys by summing them modulo the secp256k1 group order.
+    - An ECDSA secret key is a very large integer, so you can calculate the sum of two secret keys by summing them modulo the secp256k1 group order.

     - An ECDSA public key is a point on the elliptic curve, so you should use elliptic curve math to sum the points.